-Accounts vary widely as to how many Indians were removed to the islands.
+Accounts vary widely as to how many Native Americans were removed to the islands.
 Historians, using written records, give the range as between 500 and 1,100.
-Some Indians now believe that traditional (non-Christian) Indians were not counted by the Colonials and so the numbers were much higher.
+Some Native Americans now believe that traditional (non-Christian) Indigenous individuals were not counted by the Colonials and so the numbers were much higher.
 Historical records indicate that as many as one-half of the Indians died of starvation, exposure, and lack of appropriate medicines in what has been called a concentration camp.
-The General Court of Massachusetts, referring to Indians on the islands, proclaimed "that none of the sayd indians shall presume to goe off the sayd islands voluntarily, uponn payne of death...."
+The General Court of Massachusetts, referring to Native Americans on the islands, proclaimed "that none of the sayd indians shall presume to goe off the sayd islands voluntarily, uponn payne of death...."
 After the war, those who survived the island internment continued to face dire relations with the colonies.
-Records indicate that the colonial government sold some Indians into slavery, or indentured them to English families.
-But other praying Indians who were released moved into and strengthened Christian Indian settlements.
-Praying Indians also dispersed to other Native communities including the Nipmucks, Nipmucs, Wampanoags, and Abenakis (Penobscots) and to communities farther south, west, and north in Canada.
-They were joined by traditional Indians who sought refuge in these communities.
+Records indicate that the colonial government sold some Native Americans into slavery, or indentured them to English families.
+But other praying Native People who were released moved into and strengthened Christian Indian settlements.
+"Praying Indians" also dispersed to other Native communities including the Nipmucks, Nipmucs, Wampanoags, and Abenakis (Penobscots) and to communities farther south, west, and north in Canada.
+They were joined by other Indigenous people who sought refuge in these communities.

 Research has yet to show exactly where Natives were held on the islands, or the locations of any island burial grounds from the period.
 This is not surprising because on many islands, like Deer Island, construction for military and institutional facilities during past centuries has transformed the landscape in successive projects.
 Only recently have those projects been guided by a concern for and subsequent laws protecting culturally sensitive sites and Native American burials.